 Physicians generally agree that cotton swabs are a bad idea for removing earwax and should only be used on the outer portions of your ear.
 You should never insert cotton swabs or any small object into your ear canal.

 Curettage is the most common method your hearing specialist will use to remove blockages, which includes the use of a curette.
-A curette is a long, curved tool that may also be used with suction to remove cerumen from the ear canal.
+A curette is a long, curved tool that is used to manually remove wax from the ear canal.

 If you experience pain or discomfort as a result of earwax or suspect you have a blockage, it's important that you see your hearing health professional as soon as possible to address the issue.
 Removing earwax doesn't have to be painful and should bring you relief.